galaxyfreak/eagle_cm-buglist/README.md

 --------------------------------
 - Touchscreen doesn't work on every boot
 - Stock browser disabled purposely
-- System UI may FC (assuming related to RIL issues)
+- System UI may FC (related to RIL issues)

 Pre-alpha build: Coming soon!
 ONLY FOR LOG COLLECTING AND BUG FIXING!